Monster on a Leash

 Monster on a Leash is an album by the American band Tower of Power, released in 1991.
 It peaked at No. 19 on Billboards Contemporary Jazz Albums chart.

 Production

 Huey Lewis cowrote "How Could This Happen to Me" and "Keep Your Monster on a Leash".
 Tower of Power employed a 10-member lineup for the recording of the album.

+Critical reception

-Critical receptionThe Baltimore Sun wrote that "it's not the band's brassy bluster that makes it worth hearing, but the rhythm section's refried soul grooves."
+The Baltimore Sun wrote that "it's not the band's brassy bluster that makes it worth hearing, but the rhythm section's refried soul grooves."
 The Washington Post opined that "except for a few tracks ... the combination of Tom Bowes's rather generic R&B vocals and some uninspired lyrics is sorely outclassed by the group's surging horn arrangements and incessant dance grooves."

 Track listing

 All songs written by Emilio Castillo and Stephen "Doc" Kupka unless otherwise noted.